xrdocs/8000/_tutorials/cisco-8000-pbts-implementation-basic.md

 If paths of FC 0 go down, then the next available FC in ascending order of 0-7 will be chosen as the fallback FC, i.e FC 1.
 When paths in FC 1 go down, the next FC 2 will be chosen as fallback so on and so forth.

-We can also use "any" as fallback instead of specifying FC number.
+We can also use `any` as fallback instead of specifying FC number.
 In this way, next available FC in ascending order of 0-7 will be chosen as the fallback FC.
 ```
     cef pbts class 1 fallback-to any